Go straight to section you want to watch, listen or read

 Dr Francois Carr

 We read in Hebrews 13:7; “Remember your leaders, who spoke the word of God to you.
 Consider the outcome of their way of life and imitate their faith” (NIV).
 Remember, Consider and Imitate their faith and conduct.
 Soren Kierkegaard, Danish writer and theologian once said; “we live life forward but only understands it backwards.”
 It is only when we look back in our lives that we realize how the circumstances and people that were uniquely placed in our lives were used by God to impact and change us for His purposes and glory.
 I met Brother Keith at the Revival Congress in the DR Church Groote Kerk in Cape Town in March 1994, where we spoke together on the subject of Revival.
 I still remember the message that he preached, “God is looking for a man.”
-It was his heart and longing for a God Sent Revival that draw us together, travelling and speaking all over South Africa about Revival.
+It was his heart and longing for a God-Sent Revival that drew us together, travelling and speaking all over South Africa about Revival.
 The times of prayer, preaching, conversations and seeing touches of God in the meetings were life changing.

 He has set his heart to know God and to walk with Him.
 Out of the depths of his own needs and longings he seemed to be rewarded with a God-given understanding of “the deep things of the Spirit.”
 He came to know God as a living, purposeful, prayer-answering God who made Himself known to those who really trust Him.
 Prayer and God’s Word was an integral part of his life and those who knew him well were sometimes amazed at the intensity with which he approached the matter.
 Praying, studying Scriptures were such a part of his live that it was inseparable.
 He preached not for motivation, but for transformation.
 We sense the urgency when he spoke that God can come any time and any moment.
 God has used him over the years to stir and create a longing in the hearts of people and churches to see a touch and move of and for God’s Spirit.
 I can truly say that his life goal was to live for and glorify God.
 The Apostle Paul sums it up as follows: